Alan Greenspan Bio | Wiki

 Alan Greenspan 2009

 On March 11, 2009, Greenspan wrote an article that stated that the USA and the whole world were in the midst of a global crisis that could unquestionably rank as the most virulent since the 1930s.
 Eventually, the crisis would subside and pass into history.
-But it could only matter how the interacting and reinforcing causes, as well as the effects of the severe contraction, interpreted in shaping the reconfiguration of the disabled global financial system of the time.
+But it could only matter how the interacting and reinforcing causes, as well as the effects of the severe contraction, were interpreted in shaping the reconfiguration of the disabled global financial system of the time.

 Alan Greenspan 2008